lwalley/documentd/README.md

 A small documentation library and application

-Hopefully in the future this will make awesome documentation easy to show.
+Hopefully in the future this will make documentation easier to read and write.